Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Introduction

 \section{Introduction}

 The traditional modeling of physics and engineering systems relies on the development of governing equations that characterize the underlying nonlinear, dynamical processes.
 Such governing equations are typically derived through asymptotic reductions, enforcing physical constraints or conservation laws, and/or positing empirical relations between variables~\cite{lin1988mathematics}.
 Simulation of the governing equations then allows for prediction, control, and characterization of the complex system.
 However, it is well known that governing equations are often idealized and only approximate, either achieved through dominant balance physics arguments or neglecting higher-order effects~\cite{bender2013advanced,kutz2020advanced,callaham2021learning,bakarji2022dimensionally}.
 In many emerging fields, the idealized models currently used are simply inadequate for modeling applications where precision is necessary, such as in robotics, biomechanics, precision manufacturing, and automated systems.
 The time evolution of complex nonlinear systems is often highly sensitive to small errors in system dynamics.
 This limits the utility of simulation, such as for control or inference.
-Generally, there are two kinds of errors that occur in modeling physical systems: missing physics and noise.
+Generally, there are two kinds of errors that occur in modeling physical systems: missing physics and measurement error (which can be systematic or random).
 In practice, both errors exist and are difficult to disambiguate.
-Our framework provides approaches which help disambiguate between the dominant error forms, thereby learning missing physics and/or characterizing the residual between models and measurements.
+Our framework provides approaches which help disambiguate between the dominant error forms to estimate the missing physics, either by learning the deterministic dynamical error or characterizing the state-space residual between model and measurement.